srijaayala09/OBE/README.md

   - **University Section:**
     - Monitor departmental result conditions.

-💫Thank you!💫
+*💫Thank you!💫.*

-Special Thanks 💚 to our respected supervisors (☞ﾟヮﾟ)☞ `Dr. Abu Sayed Md.
-Mostafizur Rahaman` & `Anup Majumder`
+Special Thanks 💚 to our respected supervisors  `Dr. Abu Sayed Md.
+Mostafizur Rahaman` & `Anup Majumder`.

-💭 Feel free to submit a ✅pull request with your valuable suggestions. ☜(ﾟヮﾟ☜)
+💭 Feel free to submit a ✅pull✅ request with your valuable suggestions. ☜(ﾟヮﾟ☜)

 ---